ConCopilot/concopilot-docs/docs/build_&_deploy/conpack.md

             [--src-folder=<src_folder>] # The source folder (where the ".config" folder exists), default to current directory [--config-file=<config-file>] # The config.yaml file path
         ]
-        [*argv]
+        [--skip-setup]
+        [--pip-params=<pip_params>] # Additional parameters to be passed to pip when installing a python package [--add-current-folder-to-path] # Whether add the current folder to path [--add-working-directory-to-path] # Whether add the working directory to path [--add-src-folder-to-path] # Whether add the source folder to path [*argv]
 ```